microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgPolicyFeatureRolloutPolicy.md

 	IsEnabled = $true
 	IsAppliedToOrganization = $false
 }
-New-MgPolicyFeatureRolloutPolicy -BodyParameter $params
+New-MgBetaPolicyFeatureRolloutPolicy -BodyParameter $params
 ```

-This example shows how to use the New-MgPolicyFeatureRolloutPolicy Cmdlet.
+This example shows how to use the New-MgBetaPolicyFeatureRolloutPolicy Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS